Barbie maker Mattel to cut more than 2,200 jobs

 A Mattel spokesman said the job cuts will affect mainly its office workers worldwide and are part of the company’s efforts to slash at least $650 million in costs.
 Mattel, which is based in El Segundo, California, has about 28,000 employees.

-Mattel Inc.’s stock sunk more than 8 percent to $14.95 in after-hours trading Wednesday, after dropping 1 percent during the regular trading day.
+Mattel Inc.’s stock fell nearly 9 percent to $14.85 in after-hours trading Wednesday, after dropping 1 percent during the regular trading day.

 The company had other bad news: Its financial results between April are June were worse than what Wall Street analysts had expected.